synesthesia/preact-signalr-poc/README.md

 In my case this was an Http Triggered Azure Function within the application that is generating the messages to which we are listening.

+If you are using a Function App in this way, Rememberr to allow http://localhost:3000 in your CORS settings.

 Some tool configuration cribbed from [TomokiMiyauci](https://github.com/TomokiMiyauci) here [Building a Typescript Environment for Preact with Vite](https://intellisense.dev/post/vite-preact-typescript/)